Cluster Synchronization of Kuramoto Oscillators and the Method of Averaging: Introduction

 \section{Introduction}

-Synchronization in complex networks has attracted interests over the past several decades (see the surveys \cite{Arenas_PhysRep2008,Dorfler_Automatica2014}).
-For example, synchronous generation in power grids \cite{Motter_NatPhys2013} and cooperative control of networked robots \cite{Francis_book2016} are representative applications in technological fields.
-On the other hand, applications in biological fields include physiological rhythms \cite{Glass_nature2001} and neuronal oscillations \cite{Buzsaki_science2004}.
-The phenomenon where all states are consistent among the whole network is called \emph{full synchronization} or \emph{complete synchronization}.
-In contrast, it is known that human brains generate neural activities with wide-range frequency bands, and their characteristic statistical patterns can be observed \cite{Honey_PNAS2007}.
-One of the important properties found there is that brains exhibit \emph{cluster synchronization}, that is, some synchronized clusters coexist in the network.
+Synchronization in complex networks has attracted interests over the past several decades (see, e.g., \cite{Arenas_PhysRep2008} and the references therein).
+Application areas include power systems \cite{Motter_NatPhys2013}, networked robotics \cite{Francis_book2016}, physiological rhythms \cite{Glass_nature2001}, and neuronal oscillations \cite{Buzsaki_science2004}, to name a few.
+The phenomenon that all physical quantities are consistent among the whole network is called \emph{full synchronization}, whereas the phenomenon that the quantities are matched within some groups is called \emph{cluster synchronization} \cite{Belykh_Chaos2008,Lu_Chaos2010}.
+Although we do not consider in this paper, there are also other types of synchronization such as \emph{remote synchronization} \cite{Nicosia_PRL2013} and \emph{chimera states} \cite{Cho_PRL2017}.

-The recent progress in brain imaging techniques allows us to noninvasively measure the anatomical network structure in a whole brain \cite{Iturria-Medina_neuroimage2008,Hagmann_plosb2008}.
-There, the connections between selected cortical regions by nervous fibers are extracted by, e.g., diffusion tensor imaging.
-On the other hand, it is known that brains exhibit spontaneous activities even at resting state (without external stimuli).
-These activities can be quantified by functional magnetic resonance imaging (fMRI), and a characteristic correlation pattern of fMRI signals has been found \cite{Lee_2013}.
-This so-called resting-state functional connectivity is considered to serve an important role in brain functions \cite{Fox_2007}.
-Recently, in the neuroscience community, functional connectivity together with anatomical structures has been studied through graph-theoretic tools \cite{Bullmore_NatRevNeurosci2009}.

-Moreover, functional connectivity has also been examined for patients subject to brain diseases, where statistical differences between fMRI signals in healthy brains and those in pathological brains were found.
-For example, the small-world property observed in healthy brains can be disturbed by Alzheimer's diseases and schizophrenia \cite{Stam_2007,Lynall_2010}.
-In epilepsy, abnormal functional connectivities are related to the significant increase in synchronous neural activities \cite{Ponten_2007}.
-Hence, theoretical analysis of cluster synchronization may be helpful for understanding the mechanism of healthy and pathological brains \cite{Menara_CDC2019}.
-On the other hand, it is increasingly important to change the pathological state of the brain into the healthy one by external interventions \cite{Muldoon_PCBI2016}.
-Today, electrical stimulation techniques are practical methods to manipulate neural activities \cite{Cogan_ARBE2008}.
-Optical stimulation methods are also gaining attentions as a new tool to control brain states \cite{Yizhar_2011}.
-Furthermore, there is a need for developing theoretical foundations to understand and control brain dynamics \cite{Tang_RMP2018}.